Luos-io/Documentation/src/pages/tutorials/arduino/arduino.md

 # Arduino

-The Luos library can be used with platformio, which is the IDE Luos compagny use, but you can also use Arduino IDE.
+The Luos library can be used with PlatformIO, which is the IDE Luos compagny use, but you can also use Arduino IDE.

 For now, only Arduino SAM Board 32-bits ARM cortex-M0+ are compatible with Luos Library.